btoll/benjamintoll.com/content/post/inspecting_rpm_packages.md

 > The commands in this article were run on a `CentOS` 7 distribution using the [Yellowdog Updater, Modified] package manager.

+You may be interested in learning about `deb` packages in [On Inspecting deb Packages].

 ---

 - [Downloading the RPM Package](#downloading-the-rpm-package)